hvasbath/beat/docs/getting_started/ffi_setup.rst

 With the finite fault inference (ffi) mode in beat a pre-defined RectangularSource (reference fault) is discretized into sub-patches.
 Each of these sub-patches may have up to 4 parameters to be optimized for.
 In the static case (geodetic data) these are two slip-parameters perpendicular and parallel to the rake direction of the reference fault.
 In the kinematic case there is the temporal evolution of the rupture considered as well.
-So there are additional parameters: (1) the rupture nucleation point from which the rupture originates and propagates accross the fault following the eikonal equation, (2) the slip-duration and the rupture velocity accross each sub-patch.
+So there are additional parameters: (1) the rupture nucleation point from which the rupture originates and propagates across the fault following the eikonal equation, (2) the slip-duration and the rupture velocity across each sub-patch.
 Each sub-patch is considered to be active only once.
 Optimizing for the rupture nucleation point makes the problem non-linear.

 The finite fault inference in beat is considered to be a follow-up step of the geometry estimation for a RectangularSource.
 Which is why first, a new project directory to solve for the geometry of a RectangularSource has to be created.
 If the reader has setup such a problem already and finished the sampling for a the geometry the next command can be skipped.::